thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-configure-web-proxy.md

 <properties
-   pageTitle="Configurer un proxy web pour un appareil StorSimple | Microsoft Azure" description="Découvrez comment utiliser Windows PowerShell for StorSimple pour configurer les paramètres du proxy web de votre appareil StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Set up web proxy for a StorSimple device | Microsoft Azure" description="Learn how to use Windows PowerShell for StorSimple to configure web proxy settings for your StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"